BenjaminBanwart/Pokemon_Battle_Game/README.md

 # Pokemon_Battle_Game

-Battle Charizard against Charizard in this mini-game!
+Battle your Pokemon against a CPU in this mini-game!